 The argument at \cite{agmon2021critical} further shows that an eigenvalue of $D_{\inputmarginalVect}(Id - BA_\beta)\rvert_{\inputmarginalVect}$ vanishes if and only if $\inputmarginal{}$ vanishes for some $\hat{x}$.
 This gives a simple way to detect cluster-vanishing bifurcations.
 Namely, an RD bifurcation where $\inputmarginal{}$ gradually vanishes.
-When considering how a fixed point evolves, we take only negative steps $\Delta \beta < 0$; see Section \ref{part:details}.\ref{sub:obstructions-to-RT-assumptions-for-RD}.
-As we show in Section \ref{part:details}.\ref{sub:cluster-vanishing-bifs-are-bifs}, these are indeed bifurcations, as two roots must then collide and merge to one.
-To detect these, simply set a cluster-mass threshold $\delta > 0$ below which $\inputmarginal{}$ is considered to have vanished.
-Iterating over \eqref{eq:taylor-method-def-in-cluster-marginal} until a cluster vanishes allows to reconstruct a root's path till the next cluster-vanishing bifurcation.
-This is summarized in Algorithm \ref{algo:taylor-method-for-RD-root-tracking}, with convergence guarantees in Theorem \ref{thm:taylor-method-converges-for-RD-root-tracking-away-of-bifurcation} below, and the bifurcation itself handled in Section \ref{sub:RD-root-tracking-near-bifrcations}.
-We note that a significant part of the computational difficulty stems from approaching a bifurcation, and so setting a threshold $\delta > 0$ on the cluster mass effectively restricts the problem's difficulty; see Section \ref{part:details}.\ref{sub:computational-difficulty-of-RTRD}.
+We take only negative steps $\Delta \beta < 0$ when considering how fixed points evolve --- see Section \ref{part:details}.\ref{sub:cluster-vanishing-bifs-are-bifs} ff.
+As shown there, cluster-vanishing bifurcations are indeed bifurcations, where two roots collide and merge.
+To detect these, one can set a cluster-mass threshold $\delta > 0$ below which $\inputmarginal{}$ is considered to have vanished.
+Thus, iterating over a Taylor method step \eqref{eq:taylor-method-def-in-cluster-marginal} until a cluster vanishes allows to reconstruct the root's path till the next bifurcation.
+This is summarized by Algorithm \ref{algo:taylor-method-for-RD-root-tracking}, with convergence guarantees in Theorem \ref{thm:taylor-method-converges-for-RD-root-tracking-away-of-bifurcation} below.
+We handle the bifurcation later, in Section \ref{sub:RD-root-tracking-near-bifrcations}.
+A significant part of the computational difficulty stems from approaching a bifurcation (Section \ref{part:details}.\ref{sub:computational-difficulty-of-RTRD}).
+Thus, setting a threshold $\delta > 0$ on the cluster mass effectively restricts the problem's difficulty.